calebjohn24/compliancy_app_public/README.md

 ### An end to end platform for fire safety reporting

-Built with Flask, Jinja2, Bootstrap (Fork of <a href="https://github.com/startbootstrap/startbootstrap-sb-admin-2">This Template</a>), Chart.js, Leaflet.js, Datatables, and Firebase.
+Built with Flask, Jinja2, Bootstrap (Base On <a href="https://github.com/startbootstrap/startbootstrap-sb-admin-2">This Template</a>), Chart.js, Leaflet.js, Datatables, and Firebase.
 Mobile App is built with Expo.io

 #####  *This repo is a mirror of my private repository with proprietary blobs and info removed*